alialobidm/beam-subgraphs/README.md

 To customize any of these subgraphs for other networks, check the following for your package:

 - add your network and contract setup in `networks.json`
+  - packages using older versions of graph-cli may have separate `network.[networkName].json` files
-- update node urls and network names in the commands in `package.json > scripts`
+- update node urls and network names in the commands in `package.json > scripts` (we recommend to introduce your own commands, e.g. `build:myNetwork`)
-- for `uniswap-v2` only: see `./src/configs/config.ts` for all necessary parameters
+- for `uniswap-v2` only: see `./src/configs/*` for all necessary parameters

 ## Running a _graph-node_ in Docker